unievo/xpilot-instructions/MultiversX/tools/mxpy/content/tx/mxpy-tx-new.md

 - `--relayer-keyfile RELAYER_KEYFILE`
   JSON keyfile for relayer, if PEM not provided.
 - `--relayer-passfile RELAYER_PASSFILE`
-  File containing relayer keyfile's password, if keyfile provided.
-If not provided, you'll be prompted to enter the password.
+  DEPRECATED.
+Do not use.
+You'll be prompted to enter the password.
 - `--relayer-ledger`
   Boolean flag for signing transaction using Ledger (relayer).
 - `--relayer-wallet-index RELAYER_WALLET_INDEX`